Ahmedloay2/Bow-and-Arrow/README.md

 ## 🧮 Scoring System

-Your score is calculated as:
+Your score is calculated as: Score = (Remaining Arrows + 1) × Number of Balloons Popped